William Tell: Modern reception

 The painting of Tell by Ferdinand Hodler (1897) became iconic.
 Tell is represented as facing the viewer, with his right hand raised, the left holding the crossbow.
 The representation was designed as part of a larger scene showing "Gessler's death", one of seven scenes created for the Swiss National Museum competition.

 Hodler's depiction of Tell was often described as sacral, and compared to classical depictions of God Father, Moses, John the Baptist, Jesus, or the Archangel Michael.
 In Tell's bearded face, Hodler combines self-portrait with allusion the face of Christ.

 The first film about Tell was made by French director Charles Pathé in 1900; only a short fragment survives.

-A version of the legend was retold in P.G.
-Wodehouse's William Tell Told Again (1904), written in prose and verse with characteristic Wodehousian flair.
+A version of the legend was retold in P. G. Wodehouse's William Tell Told Again (1904), written in prose and verse with characteristic Wodehousian flair.
 The design of the Federal 5 francs coin issued from 1922 features the bust of a generic "mountain shepherd" designed by Paul Burkard, but due to a similarity of the bust with Kissling's statue, in spite of the missing beard, it was immediately widely identified as Tell.

-Adolf Hitler was enthusiastic about Schiller's play, quoting it in his Mein Kampf, and approving of a German/Swiss co-production of the play in which Hermann Göring's mistress Emmy Sonnemann appeared as Tell's wife.
+Adolf Hitler was enthusiastic about Schiller's play, quoting it in his Mein Kampf, and approving of a German-Swiss co-production of the play in which Hermann Göring's mistress Emmy Sonnemann appeared as Tell's wife.
 However, on 3 June 1941, Hitler had the play banned.
 The reason for the ban is not known, but may have been related to the failed assassination attempt on Hitler in 1938 by young Swiss Maurice Bavaud (executed on 14 May 1941, and later dubbed "a new William Tell" by Rolf Hochhuth), or the subversive nature of the play.
 Hitler is reported to have exclaimed at a banquet in 1942: "Why did Schiller have to immortalize that Swiss sniper!"

-Charlie Chaplin parodies William Tell in his famous 1928 silent movie The Circus.
+Charlie Chaplin parodies Tell in his 1928 silent movie The Circus.
 Salvador Dalí painted The Old Age of William Tell and William Tell and Gradiva in 1931, and The Enigma of William Tell in 1933.

-Spanish playwright Alfonso Sastre re-worked the legend in 1955 in his "Guillermo Tell tiene los ojos tristes" (William Tell has sad eyes); it was not performed until the Franco regime in Spain ended.
+Spanish playwright Alfonso Sastre re-worked the legend in 1955 in his "Guillermo Tell tiene los ojos tristes" ('William Tell has sad eyes'); it was not performed until the Franco regime in Spain ended.